Beekeeping Basics - Honey Bee

 Treat for Varroa mites 2 - 3 times a year, whether you see mites on bees or not.
-We use a sugar roll) method to check the mite loads of the colony. (some like to use the Ether roll test or bottom drawer sticky board method to check the mite count) Then treat with an approved mite treatment as needed. alternate treatment methods to minimize mites become resistant to the products.
+We use an sugar roll) method to check the mite loads of the colony. (some like to use the sugar roll test or bottom drawer sticky board method to check the mite count) Then treat with an approved mite treatment as needed. alternate treatment methods to minimize mites become resistant to the products.
 Many beekeepers use Oxalic Acid Vapor (OAV) when the amount of brood in the hive is low and one of the other approved products when the brood productivity is high. (view mite control options here